-Distinct nonlinear Raman phenomena emerge when an optical field propagates in a medium containing a pre-existing population of phonons (Fig.~\ref{fig:Phonon_shortlong_pulse}).
-In the impulsive regime with an ultrashort driving field, the interaction reduces to the familiar femtosecond pump-probe configuration: depending on the relative temporal delay, the pulse can be redshifted, blueshifted, or temporally compressed \cite{Yan1985,Ruhman1987,Dhar1994,Zaitsu2004,Belli2018,Mo2022}.
-In contrast, the dynamics in the long-pulse transient and steady-state regimes are governed by wave-vector matching between the existing phonons and the Raman interaction \cite{Bauerschmidt2015a,Chen2023,Chen2024}.
+Distinct nonlinear Raman phenomena emerge when an optical field propagates in a medium that contains a pre-existing population of phonons (Fig.~\ref{fig:Phonon_shortlong_pulse}).
+In the impulsive regime with an ultrashort driving field, the interaction reduces to the familiar femtosecond pump-probe configuration: depending on the relative temporal delay, the pulse can be continuously redshifted, blueshifted, or temporally compressed \cite{Yan1985,Ruhman1987,Dhar1994,Zaitsu2004,Belli2018,Mo2022}.
+In contrast, the dynamics in the long-pulse transient and steady-state regimes are governed by wave-vector matching between the existing phonons and the discrete Raman interaction \cite{Bauerschmidt2015a,Chen2023,Chen2024}.
 Because newly-generated (absorbed) phonons are inherently phase-matched to the Stokes (anti-Stokes) process that creates (annihilates) them, this condition can equivalently be interpreted as wave-vector matching between the existing phonons and the phonons to be generated (or absorbed).
-Such wave-vector matching plays a crucial role in multi-field Raman interactions, for example in two-pulse schemes employing different wavelengths \cite{Chen2023}, or in cascaded Stokes processes of different orders that generate phonons having different wave vectors.
-This process follows (Fig.~\ref{fig:schematic_phonon_influcence}; see Supplementary Sec.~10 in \cite{Chen2024} for derivation details):
+Such wave-vector matching plays a crucial role in multi-field Raman interactions, for example in two-pulse schemes that employ different wavelengths \cite{Chen2023}, or in cascaded Stokes processes involving different orders that generate phonons with different wave vectors.
+This process is governed by (Fig.~\ref{fig:schematic_phonon_influcence}; see Supplementary Sec.~10 in \cite{Chen2024} for derivation details):